 The trusted old Public Switched Telephone Network (PSTN), with its Analog lines, ISDN BRI, E1, or T1 lines, is gradually being replaced by VoIP.
 An increasing number of businesses are using more modern and flexible SIP Trunks.

 SIP trunking is a means of operating phone systems over the internet instead of using a traditional phone line.
 Using SIP trunking, businesses and individuals can place and receive calls from multiple clients or handsets, all of which share the same dedicated internet communications channel—the “trunk”—and all of which use the same protocol—SIP—to connect, maintain and disconnect calls.

 An internet service provider (ISP) usually provides SIP Trunking service.
 Unlike a PTSN provider, the lines provided are not physical but a service provided over your internet connection.
 The SIP Trunk Provider includes phone numbers and lines, usually at better rates than the traditional providers and with more flexibility and shorter contract durations.

 This guide explains SIP Trunks, their advantages, and how you can make a move.

 What are SIP Trunks?

 A SIP trunk is the modern-day equivalent of a T1 line.
 Where in the past you would buy a T1 line from a Telco provider and connect it to your legacy PBX, today you can buy a SIP trunk from an ITSP (Internet Telephony Service Provider) and connect it to your VoIP/IP PBX.
 SIP trunks use the SIP standard.
 The name ‘trunk’ comes from the telecom world, and it means, more or less, a group of phone lines.

 Telecom service (VoIP) providers use this standard protocol to (VoIP) providers connect one or more channels to the customer’s PBX.
 Phone numbers and DIDs are linked to the SIP trunk.
 In most cases, numbers can be ported to the SIP Trunk.

 Benefits of SIP Trunking

 Our farewell to the PSTN brings many benefits.
 SIP Trunks deliver:

-Lower monthly Line & DID Rental – The monthly fee to have several lines installed at your office drops significantly with SIP Trunks.
+- Lower monthly Line & DID Rental – The monthly fee to install several lines at your office drops significantly with SIP Trunks.
 And the DIDs cost a lot less.